johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-so it _seems_ like we can't
-tell if it "succeeds"
+so it _seems_ like we can't tell if it "succeeds"

 <!-- slide -->

-also, it uses
+also, it uses the real

-  * the real "get the file thing"
+  * "get the file thing"
-  * the "json validation thing"
+  * "json validation thing"
-  * the real "store the file thing"
+  * "store the file thing"

 <!-- slide -->

-so it _seems_ like we can't
-call it in isolation in unit tests
+so it _seems_ like we can't call it in isolation in unit tests

 <!-- slide -->